-- (i) The safety and efficiency of the roading network and the proposed roading pattern, having regard to the roading hierarchy, standards of design, construction for roads and private access. - (ii) The effect of any new intersections or accesses created by the subdivision on traffic safety and efficiency, including the availability of adequate, unobstructed sight distances from intersections and adequate spacing between intersections. - (iii) The provisions of the Council's Code of Practice for Subdivision in respect of the design and construction of roads and private access, with the exception of the Mount Cardrona Station Special Zone, where roads and private access shall be designed and constructed in accordance with the Roading Schedule contained within the Mount Cardrona Station
+- The safety and efficiency of the roading network and the proposed roading pattern, having regard to the roading hierarchy, standards of design, construction for roads and private access. - The effect of any new intersections or accesses created by the subdivision on traffic safety and efficiency, including the availability of adequate, unobstructed sight distances from intersections and adequate spacing between intersections.

-Design Guidelines (2008).

-- (iv) The account taken of safe, pleasant and efficient pedestrian movement, provision of space for cyclists, amenity values of the street and opportunities for tree planting in the open space of the road way to enhance the character and amenity of the neighbourhood. - (v) The need to provide pedestrian accessway facilities in circumstances where the roading network does not provide sufficient or direct access or easy walking access to facilities in the vicinity. - (vi) The need to provide cycle ways in circumstances where the roading network does not enable sufficient or direct cycle routes through the locality. - (vii) The need to provide alternative access for car parking and vehicle loading in the Business, Town Centre, Corner Shopping Centre or Industrial Zones by way of vested service lanes at the rear of properties. - (viii) Any impact of roading and access on lakes and rivers, ecosystems, drainage patterns and the amenities of adjoining properties. - (ix) The need to provide for appropriate standards of street lighting or private access lighting having regard to the classification of the road or the access. - (x) The need to provide distinctive names for roads and private vehicular access.
-The name to be agreed by the Council. - (xi) Any need to make provision for future roads to serve surrounding land or for road links that need to pass through the subdivision. - (xii) In the Ferry Hill Rural Residential sub-zone the extent to which: - the number of accesses to roads is minimised - the location and design of on-site vehicular access avoids or mitigates adverse effects on the landscape and visual amenity values by following the natural form of the land to minimise earthworks, providing common driveways and by ensuring that appropriate landscape treatment is an integral component when constructing such access.
+- (iii) The provisions of the Council's Code of Practice for Subdivision in respect of the design and construction of roads and private access, with the exception of the Mount Cardrona Station Special Zone, where roads and private access shall be designed and constructed in accordance with the Roading Schedule contained within the Mount Cardrona Station Design Guidelines (2008). - (iv) The account taken of safe, pleasant and efficient pedestrian movement, provision of space for cyclists, amenity values of the street and opportunities for tree planting in the open space of the road way to enhance the character and amenity of the neighbourhood. - The need to provide pedestrian accessway facilities in circumstances where the roading network does not provide sufficient or direct access or easy walking access to facilities in the vicinity. - (vi) The need to provide cycle ways in circumstances where the roading network does not enable sufficient or direct cycle routes through the locality. - (vii) The need to provide alternative access for car parking and vehicle loading in the Business, Town Centre, Corner Shopping Centre or Industrial Zones by way of vested service lanes at the rear of properties. - (viii) Any impact of roading and access on lakes and rivers, ecosystems, drainage patterns and the amenities of adjoining properties. - (ix) The need to provide for appropriate standards of street lighting or private access lighting having regard to the classification of the road or the access. - The need to provide distinctive names for roads and private vehicular access.
+The name to be agreed by the Council. - (xi) Any need to make provision for future roads to serve surrounding land or for road links that need to pass through the subdivision. - (xii) In the Ferry Hill Rural Residential sub-zone the extent to which: - the number of accesses to roads is minimised

-- (xiii) Within the Mount Cardrona Station Special Zone, the extent to which: - (a) Roading location and design is in general accordance with the Structure Plan A Mount Cardrona Station Structure Plan. - (b) Roading is designed in a manner reflecting a rural environment, avoiding the use of kerb and channelling, and instead using techniques such as planted swales.
+- the location and design of on-site vehicular access avoids or mitigates adverse effects on the landscape and visual amenity values by following the natural form of the land to minimise earthworks, providing common driveways and by ensuring that appropriate landscape treatment is an integral component when constructing such access. - (xiii) Within the Mount Cardrona Station Special Zone, the extent to which: - Roading location and design is in general accordance with the Structure Plan A - Mount Cardrona Station Structure Plan. - Roading is designed in a manner reflecting a rural environment, avoiding the use of kerb and channelling, and instead using techniques such as planted swales. - (ix) Within the Northlake Special Zone: - The extent to which additional development will adversely affect the operation of the Outlet Road/Aubrey Road intersection (including walkway/cycleway crossing paths). - The number and design of vehicle accesses from Activity Area C4 onto Aubrey Road.